Approximate full conformal prediction in an RKHS: Designing an approximation from a very smooth loss-function

 \end{assumption} Assumption \eqref{asm.finite.kern} only requires the kernel to be finite at any point $x$ in the support of the probability distribution of the $X_i$s.
-In particular this does not require that there exists a constant uniformly upper bounding the kernel on the support. \begin{assumption} There exists a constant $\beta_{\ell; 2} \in \paren{0, \infty}$ such that, for every $y \in \mathcal{Y}$,
+In particular this does not require that there exists a constant uniformly upper-bounding the kernel on the support. { \begin{assumption} For every $y \in \mathcal{Y}$,

+with $u \mapsto \partial_2^2 \ell(y, u)$ its second derivative. \end{assumption} This requirement is fulfilled by all the loss-functions listed along Section~\ref{sec.predictor}.
+Moreover, it is key in deriving an expression for the influence function since its expression involves the second-order differential of the regularized empirical-risk (see Lemma~\ref{lm.influence.function.expression}). } \begin{assumption} There exists a constant $\beta_{\ell; 2} \in \paren{0, \infty}$ such that, for every $y \in \mathcal{Y}$,

-\end{assumption} In other words, the loss $\ell(\cdot, \cdot)$ has to be $\beta_{\ell; 2}$-smooth with respect to its second argument.
+\end{assumption} In other words, the loss $\ell(\bullet, \bullet)$ has to be $\beta_{\ell; 2}$-smooth with respect to its second argument.
 This assumption is widespread in the machine learning literature.
 For instance \citet{bubeckConvexOptimizationAlgorithms2015a} and later \citet{garrigosHandbookConvergenceTheorems2024} used this assumption to provide convergence guarantees for optimization algorithms such as stochastic gradient descent.

 From the above assumptions, the following lemma establishes the existence of BIF in the our framework.
-This requires considering empirical distributions $\hat{P}_{n+1}^{z^{\prime}}$ (for every $z^{\prime} \in \mathcal{Y}$) defined as
+This requires considering empirical distributions $\widehat{P}_{n+1}^{z^{\prime}}$ (for every $z^{\prime} \in \mathcal{Y}$) defined as

 where, for $\xi\in\mathcal{X}\times \mathcal{Y}$, $\delta_{\xi}$ denotes the Dirac measure supported on the singleton $\{\xi\}$. \begin{lemma} Assume \eqref{asm.finite.kern}, \eqref{asm.loss.convex}, \eqref{asm.loss.smooth}, and \eqref{asm.loss.c2} hold true.
-Then, for every $y,z \in \mathcal{Y}$, the Bouligand influence function $\mathrm{BIF}\paren{ \hat{P}_{n+1}^{y}; T_{\lambda}, \hat{P}_{n+1}^{z} } \in\mathcal{H}$ of $T_{\lambda} : \mathcal{M} \to \mathcal{P}$ for the distribution $\hat{P}_{n+1}^{z}$ in the direction of the distribution $\hat{P}_{n+1}^{y}$ does exist and satisfies
+Then, for every $y,z \in \mathcal{Y}$, the Bouligand influence function $\mathrm{BIF}\paren{ \widehat{P}_{n+1}^{y}; T_{\lambda}, \widehat{P}_{n+1}^{z} } \in\mathcal{H}$ of $T_{\lambda} : \mathcal{M} \to \mathcal{P}$ for the distribution $\widehat{P}_{n+1}^{z}$ in the direction of the distribution $\widehat{P}_{n+1}^{y}$ does exist and satisfies

 where $ \uu = \paren{1, \ldots, 1, 1, 0} \in \mathbb{R}^{n+2}$ and $\uw = \paren{1, \ldots, 0, 1, 0} \in \mathbb{R}^{n+2}$.

 Furthermore, its explicit expression is given by

 where, for every $z^{\prime} \in \mathcal{Y}$,